aspnet/Benchmarks/src/BenchmarksDriver/README.md

   --querystring          Querystring to add to the requests. (e.g., "?page=1") -j|--jobs              The path or url to the jobs definition.
   --collect-trace        Collect a PerfView trace.
 Optionally set custom arguments. e.g., BufferSize=256;InMemoryCircularBuffer
+  --collect-startup      Includes the startup phase in the trace.
+  --collect-counters     Collect event counters.
   --trace-output         Can be a file prefix (app will add *.DATE.RPS*.etl.zip) , or a specific name (end in *.etl.zip) and no DATE.RPS* will be added e.g. --trace-output c:\traces\myTrace
   --trace-arguments      Arguments used when collecting a PerfView trace, e.g., Providers=.NETTasks:0:0 (Defaults are BufferSizeMB=1024;CircularMB=1024 on Windows and -collectsec 10 on Linux)
   --enable-eventpipe     Enables EventPipe perf collection.